pytroll/fcidecomp/documentation/solution-design/packaging_and_deployment.rst

 Three Conda packages are released: one for Linux and two for Windows (32-bit and 64-bit).

 GitLab CI/CD pipelines to compile, build, test and upload the Conda packages to EUMETSAT Anaconda repository are implemented.
-Three GitLab runners are deployed to run the pipelines: one with a Docker executor on Linux and the other two with Shell executors on Windows 64-bit, where one of these two is configured to compile the package at 32-bit.
+Two GitLab runners are deployed to run the pipelines: one with a Docker executor on Linux and the other with a Shell executor on Windows 64-bit, which is used to build both 64- and 32-bit packages

-For the runners on Windows, the software `Visual Studio 2022` is needed, with some additional notes listed below:
- * the standard shell environment must be set using the script `vcvars64.bat` for compiling the package at 64-bit, or the script `vcvars32.bat` for compiling the package at 32-bit.
-Both the scripts are provided by `Visual Studio 2022`
- * in case of compiling the package at 32-bit, the Shell environment must include also the set of the variable CONDA_FORCE_32BIT=1

 See :ref:`a_runners` for details on the deployed GitLab runners.